Results

 $1,567,323

 Represented a former Walmart pharmacist in a multi-week jury trial.
-The employee had longstanding disabilities due to cerebral palsy and multiple sclerosis and was not provided accommodations but instead terminated from employment.
-Jacobs v.
-Walmart Stores Inc, W.D.
-Wash.
-Cause No. 3:17-cv-05988-RJB.
+The employee had longstanding disabilities due to cerebral palsy and multiple sclerosis.
+She was not provided accommodations and was terminated instead.

 $1,357,776